simpleledger/SLPDB/README.md

 2. Statistical calculations about each token, and
 3. Token graph state

+### Use of Decimal128 and Large Numbers

+Some of the values used in SLP require 64 or more bits of precision, which is more precision than `number` type can provide.
+To ensure value precision is maintained values are stored in collections using the `Decimal128` type.  `Decimal128` allows users to make database queries using query comparison operators like `$gte`.

+However, when using `SlpServe` to return query results as a JSON object these `Decimal128` values are converted into `string` type to improve readability of the value by the consumer, as opposed to being returned as a special `$DecimalNumber` JSON object.
+The `string` type also maintains the original value precision, but this means that if a query consumer using `SlpServe` wanting to perform math operations on these values will need to convert them to a big number type like `BigNumber` or `Decimal128` (e.g., `Decimal128.fromString("1000.123124")` or using "bignumber.js" npm library via `new BigNumber("1000.00000001")`).

+### DB Collections

 Six MongoDB collections used to store these three categories of data, they are as follows:

  * `confirmed = c`  and `unconfirmed = u`